Cradoe/cradoe/README.md

-### Hello World
+### Hello there
-I'm a software engineer focused on the front end.

-I've always been fascinated by the power of the web to connect and empower people.
-I develop user-friendly and powerful applications that provide meaningful experiences for all users.
+I'm a full-stack developer from Nigeria.

+My main focus is building well-architected applications that can scale and stand the test of time.

+I've spent years building applications and tools that have changed—and continue to change—the way people perform their day-to-day activities.

-Hopefully, we cross paths in the real world someday and we can make it a better place together.
+Hopefully, we cross paths in the real world someday, and together, we can make it a better place.

 ## Expertise
-- JavaScript: React, Vue JS, NextJS
+- TypeScript/JavaScript: React.js, Next.js, ReactNative, Node.js, Express, Nest
-- TypeScript
+- PHP: Laravel
-- Testing: Jest, Cypress
-- CSS: Tailwind CSS, Boostrap, SASS
-- HTML
+- Go
-- Node JS: Express JS